Halah bint Wuhayb: Biography

 Historian Ibn Sa'd wrote in Tabaqat that, Halah married Abd al-Muttalib the same day as her cousin Amina, the mother of Muhammad, married Abdullah ibn Abd al-Muttalib.
 One day Muhammad's grandfather Abdul Muttalib took his son Abdullah to Wahab to marry him to Amina, daughter of Wahab.
 At the wedding ceremony, Abd al-Muttalib chose Wuhayb's daughter Halah for himself.
 When Abd al-Muttalib proposed to Wuhayb, he agreed.
 And so on the same occasion Abd al-Muttalib and Abdullah married Halah and Amina respectively.

-She was the mother of Hamza, Safiyya, al-Muqawwim and Ḥajl.
+She was the mother of Hamza, Safiyya, al-Muqawim and Hajl and al-Awwam.
 Thus Hamza was related to Muhammad in several ways.
 He was a second cousin (on his mother's side); an uncle (on his father's side); and foster-brother by Thuwaybah, the freed slave girl of Abu Lahab.
 Hamza and Muhammad were also brothers-in-law, as Hamza's wife Salma bint Umays was a half-sister of Maymuna, a wife of Muhammad.
 Another sister, Umm Fadl, was married to Abbas ibn Abd al-Muttalib, another uncle of Muhammad.

 Halah's brothers include Malik (father of Sa'd ibn Abi Waqqas) and Nawfal.